 - Pressure canner or water bath canner depending on the method you want to use.

-- If you don’t have a water bath canner, you can use a large pot that’s deep enough to cover the jars with one to two inches of water.
-Place a folded kitchen towel or a metal rack in the bottom of the pot so that the jars are not resting directly on the pot’s bottom.
+- If you don’t have a water bath canner, you can use a large pot deep enough to cover the jars with one to two inches of water.
+Place a folded kitchen towel or a metal rack in the bottom of the pot so that the jars don’t rest directly on it.

 - Jar lifter to safely place jars into and take them out of the boiling water.

-- Thin spatula – I use bamboo – to remove air bubbles from the jar once they are filled prior to processing.
+- Thin spatula – I use a bamboo one – to remove air bubbles from the jars once they are filled prior to processing.
 Do not use metal utensils!
-Metal cutlery or spoon handles may cause scratches on the glass and I think they leave a metal taste in the tomatoes.
+Metal cutlery or spoon handles may scratch the glass, and I think they leave a metallic taste in the tomatoes.

 - Lids and rings for all jars.
-The rings are to hold the lids in place during processing.
+The rings hold the lids in place during processing.
 Once the jars have cooled, I remove the rings from all my sealed jars.
-This isn’t necessary, it’s just a preference.
+This isn’t necessary it’s just a preference.

 - Ladle to fill jars.